 Like most BHAs and similar chemical exfoliants, Salicylic Acid can have some side effects.
 These effects are visible signs of irritation, such as redness, dryness, and flakiness.

-Generally, Salicylic Acid is most likely to cause a problem when you’re using too much of it or using too high of a concentration for your skin.
+Generally, Salicylic Acid is most likely to cause a problem when you’re using too much of it or using too high a concentration for your skin.
 It’s also best to keep your Salicylic Acid application to breakout-prone areas rather than slathering it all over your face.
 However, when you use nature’s Salicylic Acid equivalent, Black Willow Bark, these side effects are less of a concern because this ingredient is more gentle.

 If you have particularly sensitive skin, you may want to patch test your Salicylic Acid or Black Willow Bark product first.
 And since this ingredient is a chemical exfoliant, it’s important to keep your skin hydrated while using it.

 We recommend using a heavy-duty cream moisturizer like our Chebula Extreme Cream.
-Our Chebula Extreme Cream is an anti-aging moisturizer that 100% of subjects agreed made their skin look and feel smoother, softer, more glowy and deeply hydrated.
+Our Chebula Extreme Cream is an anti-aging moisturizer that 100% of subjects agreed made their skin look and feel smoother, softer, more glowy, and deeply hydrated.

 This formula also features Chebula, a breakthrough, cascading antioxidant that targets five signs of aging.
 Chebula offers anti-aging protection alongside potent plant actives, including Acerola Cherry, Calendula Oil, and Wild Pansies Extract to help soothe skin and improve moisture levels.